99Rafick/TextEffect/readme.md

 2. **Import the Class**

-   Import the class into your project where needed.
+   Import the class into your project where needed:

    ```javascript
    import TextEffect from './TextEffect.js';